mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - 7 a.m.–10:30 p.m.

+Use only one a.m. or p.m. when expressing a time period that’s all morning or all afternoon/evening.

+- 8:30-11:30 a.m.
+- 3-5 p.m.

+When a.m. or p.m. appear at the end of the sentence, there is no extra period.

+- I plan on working from home today from 2:30-5 p.m.

 Specify time zones when writing about an event or something else people would need to schedule.
 We default to PT.

 Abbreviate time zones within the continental United States as follows: